Plan Your Schedule

 Instructions:

-1. Go to your iGPS Plan in One.IU.
+1. Go to Stellic in One.IU.edu

-Instructions on how to navigate the AAR
+Instructions on how to navigate tracking your academic progress in Stellic

 • look up what General Education requirements you have fulfilled